• Skip to primary navigation

 Set aside.

-Pull or rough-chop any remaining cabbage leaves from head.
+• Pull or rough-chop any remaining cabbage leaves from head.
+You will use these to line the slow cooker.

-• OPTIONAL - I like to use a paring knife to thin the stem end just a bit before I assemble the cabbage rolls.
+• I like to use a paring knife to thin the stem end just a bit before I assemble the cabbage rolls.
 It makes rolling them a little easier, and the rolls turn out more uniform.

 You only need to do this step for leaves that you plan to use to make the rolls.